Image: Shutterstock

 5. Cognitive Skills Development:

-Your toddler will remain completely absorbed in their games.
+Your toddler will remain completely absorbed in their games and take several developmental leaps in their cognitive abilities.

-- They may try and solve puzzles with trial and error by practicing the activities constantly.
+- They may try problem-solving activities like puzzles with trial and error and constant practice.
 An important activity is using blocks.

 - You may find them refusing your assistance in some activities at times.

-- They can now recognize the everyday sounds and turn pages of a book.
+- They can now recognize everyday sounds and turn the pages of a book.
+These abilities show that their attention span and memory retention are improving.

 6. Sleep Patterns: